mmontesanonyc/sandbox/README.md

     "Comparisons": [537],
 ```

-**Coorrelates**: Correlates are scatterplots, joining the measure with other measures (from other indicators) in a scatterplot view.
+**Correlates**: Correlates are scatterplots, joining the measure with other measures (from other indicators) in a scatterplot view.
 They are determined by information in a measures's `VisOptions.Links` object.
 - Disparities: a 0/1 binary that indicates whether to show the Disparities view.
 The Disparities view matches the indicator with Neighborhood Poverty (on the most recent overlapping year/time period) and shows it as a binned scatterplot.
 - Measures: this section is an array of other measures to scatterplot to. `SecondaryAxis` determines which indicator should be on the x axis, and which should be on the y axis.
 In order for this to function propertly, the two measures that are linked need to share a Geography.
 Eg, if one measure has neighborhood-level data at the Community District geography, but the other only has data at the Borough geography, then it will not work properly.